Bissau-Guinean cuisine: Food culture and celebrations

-September 12 is Amilcar Cabral's birthday, a celebration that includes the eating of yassa, chicken prepared with mustard, citrus and onion.
-Other holidays and festivals include Carnival in February, Colonization Martyr's Day on August 3, Readjustment Movement Day in November, Independence Day on September 24, Mocidade Day on December 1 and New Year Day.
+National celebrations are also associated with traditional foods.
+On 12 September, the birthday of independence leader Amilcar Cabral celebrations mayincludes the eating of yassa, chicken prepared with mustard, citrus and onion.

+Other celebrations include Carnival in February, Colonization Martyr's Day on August 3, Readjustment Movement Day in November, Independence Day on September 24, Mocidade Day on December 1 and New Year Day., where families and communities often gather around shared meals.